Diamondbacks vs. Rockies Player Props Betting Odds

 Carroll Stats

-- Carroll has 30 hits with nine doubles, a triple, four home runs and eight walks.
-He has driven in eight runs with 10 stolen bases.
+- Carroll has nine doubles, a triple, four home runs, eight walks and nine RBI (31 total hits).
+He has stolen 10 bases.

-- Carroll hopes to build on a seven-game hitting streak in this matchup.
-In his last 10 outings he is batting .419 with six doubles, a triple and seven walks.
+- Carroll hopes to build on an eight-game hitting streak in this matchup.
+During his last 10 games he is hitting .400 with six doubles, a triple, seven walks and an RBI.

 Carroll Recent Games